QuiltMC/developer-wiki/wiki/configuration/advanced-configuring/en.md

 The implementation of `ConfigSerializableObject<T>`'s methods is incredibly simple here: since the values in our enum already have names, we just use the methods `name` and `valueOf(String)` to serialize and deserialize respectively.
 Cute!
 Let's look at another example of a custom object that can't be represented in an enum.

 Let's say we want to store a point on a 3d grid in the config.
-We would need to store both an `x` coordinate, a `y` coordinate, and a `z` coordinate for that value.
+We would need to store an `x` coordinate, a `y` coordinate, and a `z` coordinate for that value.
 Let's do that!
 This is simply an example, and won't be used in our mod.

 ```java
 public class Vec3i implements ConfigSerializableObject<ValueMap<Integer>> {